Fictioknox/Coffee_sales_-analysis/README.md

 **Handling Missing Values:** Like finding a misplaced sugar packet, I filled the gaps where needed and checked for any null values. (because bad data leads to bad brews).<br>

 **Data Cleaning:** We removed any duplicates and irrelevant info to ensure we were working with clean, high-quality data—just like a well-brewed cup of coffee.<br>

+## 4. 📈 Key Performance Indicators (KPIs)
+I focused on key metrics that give a snapshot of the shop’s overall performance.
+Here’s what I measured:

+**Total Sales:** The shop's lifeblood, broken down across time frames (monthly, daily, etc.). <br>

+**Total Footfall:** How many people are walking through the doors?
+Are they window shopping or actually making purchases? <br>

+**Average Revenue Per Person:** What’s the average amount a customer spends when they visit?
+Are we getting just coffee or adding those delicious pastries to the mix? <br>

+**Average Order Per Person:** How much is each person buying per visit?
+Are people sticking to single items or indulging in full meals? <br>